anmolkhanna93/Tip-Calculator/README.md

 [1]  I have enhanced the user interface for my application.

+[2] Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use this app.
+Just launch the app and start typing.

 The following **additional** features are implemented:

 [1]  I have also added a slider for splitting the total bill among the group members.
 For now the maximum number of people is five.